recoilphp/recoil/README.md

 Unlike threads, execution of a strand can only suspend or resume when a coroutine specifically requests to do so, hence the term *cooperative multitasking*.

-Strands are very light-weight are sometimes known as [green threads](http://en.wikipedia.org/wiki/Green_threads).
+Strands are very light-weight and are sometimes known as [green threads](http://en.wikipedia.org/wiki/Green_threads).

 ### The Kernel and Kernel API